April 20, 2018

-The Center for Innovation in Sleep Self-Management (CISSM) in collaboration with the ONR pilot research program is offering 1-year grants of up to $20,000 are internally funded and are available to individuals with a UW faculty appointment.
+The Center for Innovation in Sleep Self-Management (CISSM) in collaboration with the ONR pilot research program is offering 1-year grants of up to $20,000.
+These grants are internally funded and are available to UW faculty members.
 One member of the research team is required to be a Registered Nurse.
-Projects that are responsive to this call will: 1) engage population(s) with chronic illness; 2) have a research focus on sleep deficiency defined as poor sleep quality, disrupted or fragmented sleep or inadequate sleep duration; 3) use CISSM common data elements (CDEs) as appropriate if measuring that construct in study (ex. pain); 4) provide data that will be used for a larger extramural study.
+Projects that are responsive to this call will: 1) engage population(s) with chronic illness; 2) have a research focus on sleep deficiency defined as poor sleep quality, disrupted or fragmented sleep or inadequate sleep duration; 3) use CISSM common data elements as appropriate if measuring that construct in study (ex. pain); 4) provide data that will be used for a larger extramural study.
 Indicate on the cover page of the proposal if you would like to be considered for CISSM funding.

 Click on the link above to view to this talk by Cynthia Dougherty, ARNP, PhD.